JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 Bootstrap has a ton of utility classes that allow you to build upon their other templates or use alone to style an element.
 Those utility classes include styles for CSS properties like borders, colors, display, flex, position, shadows, size, text, and others.
 Read about the [Bootstrap utility classes](https://getbootstrap.com/docs/5.0/utilities/colors/) to learn about what you can do with them.

 Finally, you can override Bootstrap styles by using your custom CSS.
 Let's say you want a button of a certain color that you can't find in Bootstrap.
 Write your own CSS class and apply it to the Bootstrap button element.
-Make sure you import your CSS file in your HTML file in the `head` below where you import Bootstrap.
+Make sure you import your CSS file in your HTML file in the `head` ***below where you import Bootstrap***.

 ## [Self Study](#self-study)